BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 **v1.3.0**, (unreleased):
  * Converted to BLCM format *(BLCMM is now required, FilterTool is not supported)*
+ * Merged all versions into a single master file
+   * "Lootsplosion" and "Reasonable" variants are options in a mutually-exclusive category in the mod, rather than separate files
    * Removed "standalone" and "standalone offline" variants *(this is now much better managed by BLCMM)*
+ * Added wider selection of boss unique drop rates
  * Set a few creature minibosses (such as Pimon and Tumba) to guarantee their unique drops.
+ * Removed buffs for Big Game Hunt DLC rare skins.
+We weren't touching any other skin drop percentages, which made them an anomaly.

 **v1.2.2**, April 25, 2018 (commit `2618668b068b93a397820dcbabcae9bf83a67fd8`):
  * Changed mod filenames to have a `.txt` extension.